| | If I were to ask you who suffers most in

 intrinsically godly qualities to maintain power and control over

-If challenged, they would doubtless
+other people.4 If challenged, they would doubtless

 have been quick to deny that they were doing anything wrong – or to